Routing single photons with quantum emitters coupled to nanostructures: Theoretical methods

 The final theoretical method that we will present in detail is the discrete coordinate scattering approach.
 This method is widely used to model photon scattering in coupled-resonator waveguides, and was first used for this purpose by Zhou et al. in 2008~\cite{Zhou2008, Gong2008, Zhou2008_2}.
 The discrete coordinate scattering approach is essentially a discrete version of the real-space approach from Section~\ref{subsec:methods_1}, where the waveguide consists of a discrete set of coupled cavities rather than a continuous medium.
 One key difference between the two types of waveguide is the dispersion relation $\omega_k$.
 Whereas the linear dispersion approximation is usually sufficient in the treatment of single-photon scattering in continuous waveguides, this is not the case with coupled-resonator waveguides, where the photon frequency $\omega_k$ has a nonlinear, periodic dependence on the wave number $k$.

 In this section, we will follow the derivation in Ref.~\cite{Zhou2008} and derive the transmission and reflection amplitudes for a two-level emitter in a coupled-resonator waveguide, as shown in Fig.~\ref{fig:two_level_emitter_waveguide}(b).
 Similarly to the real-space approach, this involves using a Hamiltonian in position space to solve the time-independent Schr\"{o}dinger equation by assuming plane-wave solutions for the incoming and outgoing photon amplitudes.
+We will use $t_{\text{crw}}$ and $r_{\text{crw}}$ to denote the transmission and reflection amplitudes, respectively, where the subscripts indicate that we are now considering the coupled-resonator waveguide in Fig.~\ref{fig:two_level_emitter_waveguide}(b).